adamsilver/adamsilver.io-jekyll/_posts/2014-09-26-the-advantages-of-semantic-html.md

 Wikipedia on RWD:

-> Responsive web design (RWD) is a web design approach aimed at crafting sites to provide an optimal viewing experience—easy reading and navigation with a minimum of resizing, panning, and scrolling—across a wide range of devices (from mobile phones to desktop computer monitors).
+> &ldquo;Responsive web design (RWD) is a web design approach aimed at crafting sites to provide an optimal viewing experience—easy reading and navigation with a minimum of resizing, panning, and scrolling—across a wide range of devices (from mobile phones to desktop computer monitors).&rdquo;

 The relevance here is that something that is styled one way for *large* screens may look quite different on *small* screens, and so semantic HTML is advantageous.